wangkaim8/SPECFEM3D_ANAT/README.md

 For Love wave ANAT:

 2. Wang K., Q. Liu, and Y. Yang, 2019.
 3D Sensitivity Kernels for Multi-component Empirical Green's Functions from Ambient Noise : Methodology and Application to Adjoint Tomography.
+Journal of Geophysical Research: Solid Earth. (submitted)

 For multi-component ANAT to infer radial anisotropy:

 3. Wang K., C. Jiang, Q. Liu, and Y. Yang, 2019.
-Crustal deformation of southern California constrained by seismic radial anisotropy from multi-component ambient noise adjoint tomography.
+Crustal deformation of southern California constrained by seismic radial anisotropy from multi-component ambient noise adjoint tomography. (in preparation)

 ## Authors